Klaudioz/hexo-blog/source/_posts/Container-Security-Fundamentals-Summary.md

 - User
   - #1 - All your devs and robots (CICD, automation) should have a unique identity:
     - Every person or service account should have a unique identity to interact with the cluster.
-  - #2 - Use _RBAC_ and groups
+  - #2 - Use _RBAC_ and groups:
     -  Implement the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) in your cluster with RBAC’s fine-grained controls in an easy way.
- -  #3 - Using RBAC, bind policies against groups not individuals.
+ -  #3 - Using RBAC, bind policies against groups not individuals:
     -  Use _Roles_ and _Bindings_ within the cluster:
     -  ![](Container-Security-Fundamentals-Summary/2020-08-17-11-07-08.png)
-  - #4 - Use a policy agent to protect your cluster
+  - #4 - Use a policy agent to protect your cluster:
     - Typically a Kubernetes [AdmissionController](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) which selectively allows/denies Kubernetes resource requests based on rules (or policies)
-    - It can be used Gatekeeper.
+    - It can be used [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) for this job.
 It's very easy to configure and make it works.

+The author provided a summary document from the talk [here](https://docs.google.com/document/d/1OefvSpURuOHdNNiwbRXmhPiRUFsYnllgMPDaVqXRkh4/edit#heading=h.lroslfbjn64r) if you have any question related to the talk.